Managing sleeplessness

 Note: For students at Gatton and Herston campuses, please ensure any face to face appointment is at your preferred location.

-If you're having trouble booking online, contact Student Services.
+If you're having trouble booking online, contact Student Support and Wellbeing Services.

-Visit Student Central (Building 42, St Lucia campus) or Student Services Gatton (Level 1, N.W.
-Briton Administration Centre Annexe, Building 8101A)
+Visit Student Central at Building 42 at St Lucia, or at Gatton at Level 1, N.W.
+Briton Administration Centre Annexe, Building 8101A

 Live chat with us (8:30am—4:30pm)